earth-data-kit/earth-data-kit/docs/markdowns/stitching.md

   # Downloads data to local filesystem
   ds.sync()

   # Stitching data together as COGs.
-  # An ordered list of bands can be provided which will arrange the bands in final output files.
+  # An ordered list of bands should be provided to decide the arrangement of bands in output file(s).
   ds.to_cog(
       destination,
       bands=[